top of page

 The adjective 'inseparable' is formed from the prefix 'in-' and the word 'separable.'
 'In-' is a prefix that means 'not' or 'opposite of,' while 'separable' comes from the Latin word 'separabilis,' meaning 'able to be separated.'
 Therefore, 'inseparable' denotes the opposite, indicating that two or more things or individuals have a close and unbreakable connection that cannot easily be severed or divided.
 This etymology underscores the idea that 'inseparable' implies a strong and enduring bond or relationship that resists separation or detachment, emphasizing the unity and cohesion between the connected elements.

-Quiz: Find the meaning of inseparable
+Find the correct meaning of the adjective inseparable:

 Try Again!